Markov Chain Monte Carlo Based on Deterministic Transformations

 We also show how TMCMC can be adopted to significantly improve computational efficiency in doubly intractable problems, where the posterior, apart from being intractable, also involves the normalizing constant of the likelihood---the crucial point being that the normalizing constant, which depends upon unknown parameters, is also intractable.

 The rest of this article is structured as follows.
 In Section \ref{sec:gtm} we introduce our new TMCMC method based on transformations.
 The univariate and the multivariate cases are considered separately in Sections \ref{sec:gtm:univar} and \ref{sec:gtm:multivar} respectively.
 In Section \ref{sec:single_e} we study in details the role and efficiency of a singleton $\e$ in updating high-dimensional Markov chains using TMCMC.
-In Section \ref{sec:hmc} we provide a brief overview of HMC, and show that it is a special case of TMCMC.
-In Section \ref{sec:liu} we provide a brief overview of the generalized Gibbs and Metropolis methods of \ctn{Liu99}, \ctn{Liu00} and \ctn{Kou05}, discuss their differences with TMCMC, and argue that the latter offers more advantages than generalized Gibbs/Metropolis in terms of computational savings.
 Illustration of TMCMC with singleton $\e$ using the Challenger data and comparison with a popular MCMC technique are provided in Section \ref{sec:appl:logistic}.
 Application of TMCMC with single $\e$ to the 160-dimensional geospatial problem of \ctn{Diggle98} is detailed in Section \ref{sec:appl:dtm}.
 Section \ref{sec:doublyintract} shows how TMCMC may be applied to the bridge-exchange algorithm of \cite{Murray06} in doubly intractable problems to speed-up computation.
 Finally, conclusions and overview of future work are provided in Section \ref{sec:conclusions}.